Himel-Tasrif/AI-Photo-Finder/README.md

 ---

-## What It Does
+## Main Features

-### For Job Seekers:
+### For Event Attendees
--  Instant CV scoring against any job description
+- Upload a selfie or personal photo for instant search.
--  Identifies missing skills and suggests improvements
+- View a gallery of matched images—single or group shots.
--  Predicts likely interview questions tailored to your resume
+- Download selected photos directly from your device.

 ### For Recruiters & Companies:
 -  Auto-scores and ranks hundreds of resumes instantly